enthought/apptools/docs/source/traits-cereal/traits-cereal.rst

-``Blob.attrs`` is created via a shallow traversal of the attributes of the object being persisted, adding all serializable objects to ``Blob.children`` and replacing them with their UUIDs.
+``Blob.attrs`` is created via a shallow traversal of the attributes of the object being persisted, adding all serializable objects to ``Blob.children`` and replacing them with their keys.

 After the Blob has been constructed, we must create Blobs for all objects in ``Blob.children`` and pass them to the ``StorageManager`` to be written out to